 The first new program, called the Arizona Post-Wildfire Infrastructure Assistance Program (APWIAP), was created in 2021 when the Legislature passed HB 2001.
-The bill, sponsored by state Rep. Gail Griffin, R-Hereford, included a one-time $10 million appropriation to the state Department of Forestry and Fire Management to dispense APWIAP grants to ranchers to help them rebuild livestock fences and waters damaged by wildfires.
+The bill, sponsored by state Rep. Gail Griffin, R-Hereford, included a one-time $10 million appropriation to the state Department of Forestry and Fire Management to dispense APWIAP grants to ranchers to help them rebuild livestock fences and waters damaged by recent wildfires.

 The EQIP program absorbed the NRCS Wildlife Habitat Incentives Program (WHIP) after 2014.

 The Arizona EWP Drought Program was discontinued in 2001 after a critical audit.

 Note: Open Space Reserve Grants became LCCGP Grants after 2002.